-The Bag of words(BOW) approach where the original order of word is lost, but the sentence under watch is reduced to the words that actually contribute in determining the sentiment is quite popular for sentiment analysis.
+The Bag of words(BOW) approach where the original order of words is lost, but the sentence under watch is reduced to the words that actually contribute to determining the sentiment is quite popular for sentiment analysis.
 This method uses statistical methods to group the words and the language takes a backseat.
 The BOW can be thought of as a massive dictionary that where each word holds its own unique value which contributes to conclude the sentiment.

 Almost every other website nowadays is being supported by a bot that is designed to make our experience better and simpler.
-Chatbots are the bots designed for a specific use of interaction with humans or other fellow machines using the techniques of AI.
-Chatbots are designed keeping in mind the human interaction.
+Chatbots are bots designed for a specific use of interaction with humans or other fellow machines using the techniques of AI.
+Chatbots are designed keeping in mind human interaction.
 The use of Chatbots goes way back to 1966 when the first chatterbot named “ELIZA” was designed at MIT.
-Eliza could keep the conversation flowing with the human it interacted with, this led to the development of chatbots that could have a positive influence on people suffering from psychological issues.
+Eliza could keep the conversation flowing with the human it interacted with.
+This led to the development of chatbots that could have a positive influence on people suffering from psychological issues.

-After Eliza came “ALICE” in 1995 that used heuristical pattern matching rules to remain engaged in conversation with the user.
-Alice became immensely popular for the rest of the 20th century and was also the inspiration for Apple’s SIRI and movies.
+After Eliza came “ALICE” in 1995 that used heuristical pattern matching rules to remain engaged in conversation with the user, Alice became immensely popular for the rest of the 20th century and was also the inspiration for Apple’s SIRI and movies.
 Recently, a chatbot named “JOY” was developed with an intent to track and improve mental health.
 Joy checks with you at least once every day, asks you how you are doing and intercepts your emotions if you are feeling happy, sad or anxious based on your responses.
-In recent years, designing a simple chatbot has become easier than ever with API’s such as IBM’s Watson and Google’s dialog flow.
+In recent years, designing a simple chatbot has become easier than ever with APIs such as IBM’s Watson and Google’s dialog flow.

 Virtual Assistants learn from Artificial Neural Networks and can hold any conversation for a longer duration than chatbots.
-They even serve as classic examples of speech to text conversion and text to speech conversion.
-Virtual Assistants can also be given more complicated tasks such as decision making, and they mature with each interaction and can provide a more personalized experience
+They even serve as classic examples of speech-to-text conversion and text-to-speech conversion.
+Virtual Assistants can also be given more complicated tasks such as decision making, and they mature with each interaction and can provide a more personalized experience.